mpc-qt/mpc-qt/README.md

 show the artist as well as the title, down to even the encoder used?
 Nothing is stopping you.

 **Race Inspired Cosmetic Enhancements:**  In-app custom styling support.
+Make the app go faster!

 ### Possible upcoming features